-预订方（甲方或乙方）有责任确保所预订的房间类型适合客人。如果入住酒店的人数超过了房间的容纳能力，酒店有权不接受预订且不退款。

 The Seller will try to provide the room type(s) booked, however, there may be occasions when instead of a double-bedded room a twin may be allocated or a double-bedded room instead of a twin.
 Please be aware that the majority of European hotels provide two (2) single beds pushed together to make a Double bed.
 While all room type preferences are forwarded to the hotel, room allocation is done by the hotel and is subject to availability at the time of check in.

-卖方将尽力提供预订的房型，然而，有时可能会分配一个双人床房间而非双人间，反之亦然。请注意，大多数欧洲酒店提供两（2）张单人床，将它们拼在一起就成了一张双人床。虽然所有的房型偏好都转发给了酒店，但房间分配是由酒店完成的，并取决于入住时的空房情况。

 RESERVATION DETAILS

-预订详情

 When the Party (the buyer) has completed the booking online, it is the Party’s responsibility to check and make sure that all the reservation details (such as guest names, nationality, hotel address, hotel info, city and country details) on the service voucher are correct.
 Once the reservations/requests are confirmed, the seller’s cancellation, amendment, no-show policy is stated in the cancellation policy before booking or at the booking confirmation.

-当一方（买方）完成在线预订后，该方有责任检查并确保服务凭单上的所有预订详情（如客人姓名、国籍、酒店地址、酒店信息、城市和国家/地区详情）正确无误。一旦预订/请求得到确认，卖方的取消、修改、失约政策将在预订前或预订确认时在取消政策中说明。

 ADDITIONAL & INCIDENTAL CHARGES

-附加及杂费

 Hotels may impose additional or incidental charges to the Customers such as air conditioning, safe, mini fridge, rental television, remote control, etc. should read over which has no control or accepts any responsibility.
 Any such charges must be paid directly to the hotel.
 Likewise, the Seller has no control over any fees that a hotel may pass on for luggage storage, sauna, spa, swimming pool use, car parking fees, food and beverage, etc.

-酒店可能会向顾客收取额外费用或杂费，如空调、保险箱、小冰箱、电视租赁、遥控器等，应阅读无控制权或不承担任何责任的条款。任何此类费用必须直接支付给酒店。同样，卖方无法控制酒店可能转嫁的任何费用，如行李寄存费、桑拿浴、水疗、游泳池使用费、停车费、餐饮费等。

 During the festive season such as; Christmas and the New Year, some hotels impose a compulsory Gala and guests must pay any supplement for the Gala dinner.
 We are not always informed about Gala dinner supplements and the seller cannot be held responsible for any such Gala supplements passed on.

-在节日期间，例如：圣诞节和新年期间，一些酒店会强制举办联欢晚会，客人必须为联欢晚会支付任何附加费。有时这些联欢晚会的附加费不会通知我们，卖方也不对任何此类联欢晚会的费用负责。

 RESORT FEES

-度假村费用

 Some hotels, particularly in the U.S. do charge a “resort fee” which must be paid to the hotel directly.
 This is typically in the range of $10.00 to $20.00 per room and per night.
 However, there is no limit to what the resort can be.
-The Seller is not responsible for resort fees charges and has no control over their implementation.
-It is the responsibility of the Buyer to check local laws on this and advise the guest.
+The Seller is not responsible for resort fees charges and has no control over their

-一些酒店，尤其是美国的酒店，会收取“度假村费用”，必须直接支付给酒店。通常为每间房每晚10美元到20美元之间。然而，这个度假村费用是没有限额的。卖方不负责度假村费用，也无法控制其实施。买方有责任检查当地法律并告知客人。

 DUPLICATE BOOKINGS

-重复预订

 The Seller never guarantees a confirmation of duplicate bookings.
 If there are duplicate reservations on the system you need to amend one of them according to voucher conditions.
 Hotels might not agree to confirm duplicate bookings and in this situation, responsibility belongs to the buyer.

-卖方不保证重复预订的确认。如果系统中有重复预订，您需要根据凭单条款修改其中一个。酒店可能不同意确认重复预订，在这种情况下，为买方的责任。

 RATE ISSUES

-费率问题

 The seller reserves the right to correct any pricing or displayed errors and/or omissions.
 This includes errors and/or omissions, which have been entered by a hotelier or local agent.
 In the event of a price error and/or omission, we will offer the choice of either keeping the booking at the correct rates, canceling the booking or subject to availability, we'll offer a suitable alternate hotel.

-卖方保留纠正任何价格错误或显示错误和/或遗漏的权利。这包括由酒店老板或当地代理输入的错误和/或遗漏。如果出现价格错误和/或遗漏，我们将提供两种选择，一是按照正确的价格预定，二是取消预订，或者视情况而定，我们将提供合适的替代酒店。

 SPECIAL EVENTS PERIOD